bioinfoUQAM/siWalk/README.md

 ### Citation:
 Please cite the paper for your work using this tool.

-__Title__: Leveraging Machine Learning for Improved siRNA Prediction in Plant
+__Title__: Improving siRNA Prediction in Arabidopsis with Machine Learning

 __Cite__: Chao-Jung Wu, Abdoulaye Baniré Diallo